Rouzbeh99/Enhanced-Active-Lane-Consolidation/README.md

 ### Compiling TSVC benchmark
 - To apply ALC+DataPermutation:
    - Execute `./run_pass tsvc/tsvc.c &> ALC.log.txt`
-   -  A complete report of cases where ALC has been applied will be stored in ALC.log.txt
+   -  A complete report of cases where ALC has been applied will be saved in ALC.log.txt
 - To compile with armclang:
    - Move following files to ARM machine: `tsvc/tsvc.c`, `tsvc/dummy.c`, `tsvc/common.c`
    - Compile using follwing command: `armclang -O3 -mcpu=a64fx -armpl -Rpass=loop-vectorize -Rpass-analysis=loop-vectorize -Rpass-analysis=loop-vectorize tsvc.c common.c dummy.c -o armclang.x &> armclang.log.txt`
-   - A complete report of cases where vectorization has been applied will be stored in armclang.log.txt
+   - A complete report of cases where vectorization has been applied will be saved in armclang.log.txt
 - To compile with gcc:
    - Move following files to ARM machine: `tsvc/tsvc.c`, `tsvc/dummy.c`, `tsvc/common.c`
    - Compile using follwing command: `gcc -O3 -mcpu=a64fx -fopt-info-vec -fopt-info-vec-missed  dummy.c common.c tsvc.c -o gcc.x &> gcc.log.txt`
-   - A complete report of cases where vectorization has been applied will be stored in gcc.log.txt
+   - A complete report of cases where vectorization has been applied will be saved in gcc.log.txt